jeremytammik/tbc/a/1973_estorage_rm.md

 - Create example schema
 - Remove example schema
-- List all schemato
+- List all schemata
-- Remove all schemato
+- Remove all schemata

 In Revit 2020, I am not able to remove any schemata when the IFC link is loaded.